petar-m/EventBrokerSlim/EventBrokerSlim/src/M.EventBrokerSlim.PersistentEvents.PostgreSql/ReadMe.md

 ### 3. Register handlers with persistent names

-Only handlers registered with a `handlerName` participate in persistent event processing:
+Only handlers registered with a `handlerName` have their names included in fan-out - when an event is published, one storage record is created per registered handler name:

 ```csharp
 serviceCollection.AddTransientEventHandler<OrderPlaced, OrderPlacedHandler>(